Grand Tetons sightseeing

 At the north end of Colter Bay there is a 1.5 mile trail with a small causeway to an island.
 A self-guiding nature trail goes around the island.
 The trail starts behind the visitor center or at the day use area.
 Maps, photos of and descriptions of the trails from Colter Bay are here.

-Look for the black and white aerial photo at: Colter Bay, Grand Teton National Park to find the visitor center, lakeside picnic area, grocery, etc.
+Look for the black and white aerial photo at: Colter Bay, Grand Teton National Park to find the visitor center, grocery, lakeside swim beach with restrooms and picnic tables, etc.

 You can find a larger size copy of the NPS trail photo map below of Colter Bay, Half Moon Bay, Little Macinaw Bay, Swan Lake, Cygnet Pond, Heron Pond, Hermitage Point, Donoho Point and Willow Flats at: